lucastsutsui/corona-prediction/README.md

-# Predicting the next day value for confirmed cases of coronavirus in some countries.
+# Predicting the next day value for confirmed cases of covid-19 in some countries.

-Evaluating and constructing simple linear regression models to predict the next day number for **confirmed cases** of coronavirus in Italy, Spain, USA, and Brazil.
+Evaluating and constructing simple linear regression models to predict the next day number for **confirmed cases** of covid-19 in Italy, Spain, USA, and Brazil.

 |                  | Italy | Spain |  USA  | Brazil |
 |:----------------:|:-----:|:-----:|:-----:|:------:|